Ganglion cysts are lumps that, most commonly, develop on the back of the wrist.

 Underneath the skin is a fluid-filled sac.

-cancerous and are easily treated.
+cysts are not cancerous and are easily treated.

 What Causes Ganglion Cysts?

 Doctors don't know exactly what causes ganglion cysts.